CyrielBastin/cooking_recipes/backend/README.md

 }
 ```

-If validations fails, the object returned has the form:
+If validation fails, the object returned has the form:

 ```
 {